claremacrae/project_dependencies_viz/README.md

 ```bash
 dot -Tsvg all-targets.dot -o all-targets.svg
 ```
 The Python 3 script [dot_convert.py](dot_convert.py) does this conversion for all .dot files in the current directory.
-It requires graphvis'z `dot` command to be in the path.
+It requires graphviz's `dot` command to be in the path.

 ### Future exercises